nimradev064/Real-Time-Stream-Detection-Dashboard/README.md

 Detailed records of person counts, including timestamps and counts of people entering or leaving an area, will be displayed in a table.
 ### Additional Notes:
-### HTML templates with Jinja2 will be used for rendering dynamic content.
+1. HTML templates with Jinja2 will be used for rendering dynamic content.
-### JavaScript libraries will create interactive charts, enhancing user experience.
+2. JavaScript libraries will create interactive charts, enhancing user experience.
-### Error handling and validation will ensure robustness, while responsive design will
-guarantee usability across devices.
+3. Error handling and validation will ensure robustness, while responsive design will guarantee usability across devices.
-### Adding New Camera
+### 7 .Adding New Camera
 ### Camera Setup:
 A page will be designed to allow users to add new cameras.
 The form will include fields for Camera ID and IP address, with the data being stored in MongoDB for easy access and management.
-### 7. Adding New Model
+### 8. Adding New Model
 ### Model Registration:
 Users can add new models via a dedicated page.
 The form will include fields for Unique ID, Model Name, and Path, with the information being stored in MongoDB to facilitate easy model selection and deployment.
-### 8. View Stream
+### 9. View Stream
 ### Stream Viewing:
 The Stream View page will allow users to select a camera and model from the database.
 Once selected, the system will display real-time images processed by the chosen model,